ludocode/onramp/docs/virtual-machine.md

 In a freestanding environment, the command-line, environment variables and working directory may all be null.

 The capabilities field contains a set of flags describing what features are supported by the VM.
+(The capabilities bitmap is not yet defined.
+For now it's just zero.)

 Note that the process information table and its associated information must not be written to, except that command-line arguments and environment variables may be modified (for example with `strtok()`.)
 Any other changes are undefined behaviour, and may crash the VM or corrupt the parent process.